Saskapult/csc575project/README.md

 ## Deliverable Idea 2 - Vocal Clip Correction
 It records one’s voice and then alters it and then plays the altered version back.
 Maybe with a configurable delay?
 The idea is that a person can try to mimic what they hear.

+1. Project Description
+This project aims to develop an interactive "Mimicry Trainer" that records a user's voice and compares it against a reference vocal clip.
+The system will analyze key acoustic features—primarily pitch (f_0) and rhythm—to provide quantitative feedback on mimicry accuracy.
+Furthermore, it will utilize signal processing to "correct" the user's recorded clip to match the target's characteristics, providing a guided learning experience for vocal training or language acquisition.

 ## Deliverable Idea 3 - Finding Similar Voices (with Machine Learning?)
 This could aim to compute voice similarity.
 One could arrange voices by some similarity metric.